 Buy What You Need for Good Health

 It’s important for vegans (and everyone) to make sure all their nutrient bases are covered.
 A whole foods diet will provide a wealth of vitamins and minerals, but certain vitamins such as Vitamin B12, should be prioritized in the budget.
 We have to keep this in mind when shopping, and when we splurge on something it should be in aid of getting the most nutrients into our diet through our food choices.
-You can choose a supplement, while some people opt to get fortified Vitamin B12 from plant-based milks or nutritional yeast.
-The point is that, if we are going to buy something that pushes the budget, better to buy something that’s useful than being marketed junk.
+You can choose a supplement, while some people opt to get fortified Vitamin B12 from plant-based milk or nutritional yeast.
+If we are going to buy something that pushes the budget, better to buy something that’s useful.

 - Two Tips: Having a routine shopping list helps, starting with the beans and the grains then finding the fruit and veg and, finally, filling in the rest to meet needs.
 Impose limits as opposed to doing without, which for many of us equates to one bar dark chocolate as part of the weekly shopping list and learning to make it last.